 Window Calculations Overview

-Window calculations provide the capability to apply specific computations to measure values and allow you to perform different analytical tasks such as to compute running totals, percentages of totals, differences, etc.
+You can use window calculations to apply specific computations to measure values and compute running totals, percentages of totals, differences, and other analytical tasks.

-The Dashboard Designer allows you to apply window calculations to values of the specified measure.
-The following calculation types are supported.
+You can apply window calculations to the measure values.
+The following calculation types are supported:

 Running Total - Allows you to calculate a cumulative total for a set of measure values.